 - The rating for articles in journals or compilations as well as monographs (A1, A2, A3 and C1) is primarily determined by the Level awarded to the journal or series in question.
-The Level awarded to the series is also applied to conference articles, unless the conference in question has been classified separately.
+The Level awarded to the series is also applied to edited books (C2) and conference articles (A4), unless the conference in question has been classified separately.
 Journals/series are electronic or printed journals, conference proceedings and annals as well as domestic book series with an ISSN number.
 Serial publications are listed in the Publication Forum database under the title recorded in the ISSN International Centre.

 - The Level of peer-reviewed conference papers (A4) is primarily determined on the basis of the conference.
 Individual conferences will be classified only in those exceptional cases in which the grade of the conference publication deviates from the determined Level of the series or the publisher serving as publication channel.
 Conferences are listed in the Publication Forum database under the event’s established name and abbreviation.
-The process of registering conferences changed in June 2016, for more information please see this notice.
+The process of registering conferences changed in June 2016.

 - The Level of the book publisher is applied secondarily to monographs and articles in compilations or conference proceedings if the publication does not come out in a series or such series has not been classified.
 Under the main rule, monographic series of domestic book publishers are classified in the Publication Forum while those by foreign book publishers are not.
 Book publishers are listed in the Publication Forum database under the name recorded in the International ISBN Agency register or their established name.

 |A1 Journal article (refereed), original research||1.|

 |C2 Edited book, conference proceedings or special issue of a journal||2.||3.||1.|